Azhagan: Plot

 Azhagappan is a widowed, successful hotelier and the father of four small children.
 He presides over a performance by dancer Priya Ranjan, which is attended by a Swapna (a young college student) and Kanmani (a tutorial college teacher).
 All three women fall in love with Azhagappan.
 Swapna tries to get close with Azhagappan by befriending his kids.
 Azhagappan happens to enroll into Kanmani's tutorial college and she gets close with him as well.
 But Azhagappan really likes Priya and gets close with her.

 Swapna declares her love for Azhagappan but refuses citing their age difference.
 Kanmani meets a similar fate albeit on different grounds.
 Both women successfully persuade Priya into believing Azhagappan is a philanderer and they both separate.
 Swapna uses Azhagappan's kids and tries to pressurize him to marry her.
-The kids go to extreme measures, which forces Azhagappan's car driver Santhanam into blurting out the truth that the four children are orphans adopted by him.
-Swapna understands Azhagappan's sacrifice and drops her attempts to marry him.
+The kids go to extreme measures, which forces Azhagappan's car driver Santhanam into blurting out a surprising truth about the children.
+Swapna understands Azhagappan's situation and drops her attempts to marry him.

 Kanmani, Swapna, and the four children get together and devise a plan and successfully unite Azhagappan and Priya.